breaching/Velux-Control-with-ESPHome/README.md

 # Velux Automation with ESP32 and KUX 100 Remote

 This guide explains how to control your Velux windows using an **ESP32 microcontroller** connected to a **KUX 100 remote**.
-By following this DIY solution, you can automate your Velux windows without purchasing the **VELUX ACTIVE with NETATMO hub**, which costs approximately **€129.99**.
+By following this DIY solution, you can automate your Velux blinds without purchasing the **VELUX ACTIVE with NETATMO hub**, which costs approximately **€129.99**.

 ---